 I was suffering with a bad leg and seating was sparse unless you sat by one of the stages or by the refreshment stands.
 I even spoke to a good few staff about my leg at different occasions and all were either rude or totally useless.
 Only one guy at Photo C was of any help.
 Queuing up for 3+hours had not helped and the line for the opening ceremony was equally as big.
 I decided to miss the opening ceremony as I did not want to make my leg worse.
 As it turns out it was 20 minutes late starting anyway…..I could not queue for that long again.
 I decided to go back to the hotel and rest my leg ready for Saturday.

 Saturday- This should have been the main day.
 I had a couple of photoshoots today.
 Wil Wheaton (whose autograph I got early on thanks to a friend) and then some bridge shoots.
 I also had a few talks to attend that came as part of my package.
 Did I get to see any of the talks?
 No!
 The photoshoots with Koenig/Takei on the original bridge and the Shatner on the original bridge were rearranged last minute.
 I complained and was told I had a choice talks or shoots.
-I’d paid for both so it was a total rip-off.
+I’d paid for both so I was upset.
 Yet again it meant queuing for another couple of hours.
 I missed all my talks because shoots were rearranged with little or no communication.

 I eventually located the desk for collecting my goody bag.
 It had been moved.
 I told the guy I was a Lieutenant-level attendee and got really grumpy saying he would have to make up a bag for me.
 He did this by simply taking out an autograph from a Commander-level bag.
 The contents were rubbish.
 A trading card, a tiny badge, a cheap pen, a show guide and a crumpled up version of the poster.
 All in a branded drawstring bag.